 That said, the best things in life are meant to be shared, right?
 Ski holidays in Slovenia are guaranteed to give you a taste of the natural luxuries enjoyed by the locals on a yearly basis.
-Although Slovenian resorts are relatively small by international standards, they’re modern, affordable and uncrowded pistes are attracting tourists like bees to honey.
-In fact, it’s their size, proximity and pristine environment that attribute the best ski resorts in Slovenia with such an unspoilt, authentic alpine feel that you won’t find at any other mainstream resort.
+Although Slovenian resorts are relatively small by international standards, their modern, affordable and uncrowded pistes are attracting tourists like bees to honey.
+In fact, it’s their size, proximity, and a pristine environment that attribute the best ski resorts in Slovenia with such an unspoiled, authentic alpine feel that you won’t find at any other mainstream resort.

 Skiing in Slovenia is more than a sport, it’s a national pastime.
 Over 65% of Slovenes agree that skiing is the country’s number one sport.
 Backing up that statistic is the fact that around 300,000 people (15% of the country) go skiing regularly and 500,000 Slovenes know how to ski.
 That’s a quarter of the population!
 It’s not a new hobby either.
 Skiing in Slovenia dates back to the 17th century, making it a very important part of the country’s cultural heritage.

 Is it a bird?
 Is it a plane?
-No, it’s probably one of the world’s top ski jumpers at Planica’s ski jumping centre.
+No, it’s probably one of the world’s top ski jumpers at Planica’s ski jumping center.
 Practicing this sport isn’t for the faint of heart, but watching the spectacle is something everyone can enjoy.
-If you’re in the neighbourhood in March, be sure to check it out.
+If you’re in the neighborhood in March, be sure to check it out.